Code-Institute-Submissions/BitWise-Front-End_2/README.md

 Here they will detail the information they wish to populate their profile page including an avatar image.
 This page is responsive and will show a image on the right for large screens.

-On successfull or failed article creation a notification will be generated using the [notification feature](#notifications).
+On successful or failed article creation a notification will be generated using the [notification feature](#notifications).

 <details>
       <summary style="font-weight:bold">Edit Profile Screenshot</summary>